xcat2/xcat-core/docs/source/advanced/restapi/restapi_usage/restapi_usage.rst

     curl -X GET --cacert /root/ca-cert.pem -H X-Auth-Token:5cabd675-bc2e-4318-b1d6-831fd1f32f97 'https://<FQDN of xCAT MN>/xcatws/<resource>?<parameters>

-The validity of token of 24 hours.
-If an used token has been expired, you will get a 'Authentication failure' error.
+The validity of token is 24 hours.
+If an old token has expired, you will get a 'Authentication failure' error.
 Then you need reacquire a token with your account.

 The Common Parameters for Resource URI
 ======================================

-xCAT REST API supports to use several common parameters in the resource URI to enable specific output:
+xCAT REST API supports several common parameters in the resource URI to enable specific output:

 * **pretty=1** \- It is used to format the json output for easier viewing on the screen. ::